dorukayhan/gestalt-grimoire/README.md

     ```
 5. Read the comments in grimoire.mjs and fill out conf/settings.json and conf/secrets.json accordingly
 6. `mkdir conf/cmdstate`
+7. If using Node.js, `npm install -g typescript && npx tsc`

-Then run the bot with `node grimoire.mjs`.
-It should "glow magenta and open to page [random number between 1 and 727]" if everything is set up correctly.
+Then run grimoire.mts/mjs.
+The bot should "glow magenta and open to page [random number between 1 and 727]" if everything is set up correctly.
 **Be sure to not show the terminal on stream!**

 ### Commands